FAQ - Clutch

 • The torque (turning motion of the engine crank) is delivered to the gearbox via the clutch plate and input shaft, allowing the wheels to turn.

 When the clutch pedal is engaged (pushed down), the actuation system works on the spring loaded part of the cover assembly.
-It winds back the vice and there is no clamp on the clutch plate, it stops turning and torque is disconnected.
+It winds back the vice and there is no clamp on the clutch plate, it stops

 When the clutch pedal is disengaged the vice tightens again enabling the car to continue.